Tressyu/Tressyu/README.md

 <img align="center" height="150" src="https://i.imgflip.com/65efzo.gif"  />

 ## 🚀 About Me
-a self-driven learner with a passion for technology, creativity, and continuous growth.
-I spend some of my time learning to code, whether that’s through building small projects, exploring new languages, or just figuring out how things work behind the scenes.
+Hi, my name is Tressyu (tree) I'm an 30+ dutch Tree from well The netherlands ofc.

+I spend some of my time learning to code, mostly to improve this website.
+I only know the basic of html,css and slowly learning Javascript, so dont expact superduper good coding ^^.
+WIll do and try my best to get everything work smoothly.
 When I’m not coding, you’ll probably find me gaming, watching YouTube, or diving into random topics that catch my interest.
-I’m naturally curious and always looking for new skills to pick up or ideas to explore.
-This site is where I share my journey — from coding projects to thoughts, experiments, and things I find cool along the way.
+This site is where I share my journey — from coding projects to thoughts and grahic designs i edit/make.

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working not working on anything.